-Part Two – Motion Tracking
+Part Two – Camera Tracking

 The name says it all.
-Motion tracking is a function that allows you to the motion of an object or a specific place within footage frame by frame.
+Camera tracking is a function that allows you to track the motion of an object or a specific place within footage frame by frame.
 After Effects makes this process pretty easy to learn.
 To start tracking a piece of footage we need to open the Tracker Panel.
 If you do not see the Tracker Panel go to Windows > Tracker and the panel will open on the right hand side for you.

 The Motion Source tab is set to none when you are in your composition panel.
 If you double click your video layer it will open it in the Viewer.
 Once you open it in your Viewer the Motion Source should automatically select the layer you opened in the viewer.
 You can also go to the Motion Source drop down menu and select the footage you want.
 When you do, the viewer window will open for the footage you selected.

 After you have selected your desired footage, we now need to track it.
 There are two types of motion tracking: Stabilizing Motion and Track Motion.